tsileo/poussetaches/README.md

  - Designed as a "sidecar" process (meaning it should have the same lifecycle as the calling app)
  - Lightweight: a single binary with no dependencies
- - Tasks are kept in-memory and dumpted to the filesystem to be able to reste from crashes
+ - Tasks are kept in-memory and dumped to the filesystem to be able to restor from crashes
- - Dead-letter queue for analysing failed tasks
+ - Dead-letter queue for analyzing failed tasks
  - Simple HTTP JSON API for registering tasks and analyzing succeeded, in-progress and dead tasks
  - Scheduled/cron tasks support